zavoloklom/dnd-flavored-markdown/content/en.md

 ## For Players

-You can hand the players a **[map without labels](#appendix-maps-for-players)** after speaking with **Hurgkhan** or **Duncan**, or if they explicitly ask to “get the lay of the town.”
+You can hand the players a **[map without labels](#appendix-maps-for-players)** after speaking with **Hurgkhan** or **Duncan**, or if players explicitly ask to “get the lay of the town.”

 The full map archive is available here:
 [Download from Google Drive](https://drive.google.com/drive/folders/1kkLD4GegIr0Q5sSph8yz1zEEGgtrtRQs).